Don't frighten yourself. Solely, trust and she is going to be saved from death.

 The odd thing about this verse is that the Greek is right to the point, while the English translation, not only in the KJV but most other major versions, seem to void the topic: rescuing someone from death.

-The "not" used here is the Greek negative of a subjective opinion.
+The "not" used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 If it wasn't done or wasn't true, the objective negative of fact would be used.
 This is the form used with commands.

 "Be afraid" is translated from a Greek verb that means "to terrify" and "to put to flight," but in the passive, it means to be put to flight and be frightened.
 When applied to people, it means to "be in awe of" or "dread."
 It is not a command, as you would think from the KJV.
 The form is not passive, but someone acting on themselves, "frighten yourselves".